 Great!
-But you may be asking why you should bother learning AEM in the first place?
+But you may be asking why should I bother learning AEM in the first place?
 You’re absolutely right.
-Before we take on something, we must ask ourselves why are we doing and what will we get from this?
+Before we take on something, we must ask ourselves why we are doing this, and what we will get from this?
 Having a clear goal in mind helps us maintain our focus and doesn’t let our mind wander off.

 Let’s start answering this question first.

 We can all see the revolution of Digital Marketing today.
-Today if you ask any company what is more important thing for them than the digital presence of their company, their answer would most likely be — NOTHING!!!
+Today if you ask any company what is the more important thing for them than the digital presence of their company, their answer would most likely be — NOTHING!!!

 So what are we waiting for?
 Let’s dive in 😎.

-There is an older version of this tutorial here => AEM Developer Series.
-It is not outdated and works well with the latest versions of AEM.
+There is an older version of this tutorial here → AEM Developer Series.
+It is NOT outdated and works well with the latest versions of AEM.

 Happy learning and Namaste 🙏.